yadakhov/laradump/README.md

-# Laradump is a mysqldump wrapper for laravel.
+# Laradump

+A wrapper package to run mysqldump from laravel console commands.

 ### Install from packagist